 Some 426 cycles were for women aged 35 to 37, while 313 were for those aged 38 to 39, 192 for those aged 40 to 42 and 42 for those aged over 43.

 The report showed that heterosexual couples make up the vast majority of patients (91% of fertility treatments are for this group), and fertility treatments among heterosexuals rose 2% between 2016 and 2017.

 Some 6% of fertility patients said they had a female partner, 3% said they had no partner and 0.4% said they were a surrogate.

 Overall, 54,760 patients from any group underwent 75,425 fertility treatments in 2017, with IVF making up 93% of these cycles.

 Overall, 20,555 babies were born as a result of fertility treatments carried out in 2017.

 The data showed that the average birth rate for women of all ages using their own eggs reached 22% per cycle.

-For women under 35 using their own eggs, who have the highest chance of success, the rate was 30% for a cycle using fresh embryos and 27% for a cycle using frozen embryos.
+For women under 35 using their own eggs, who have the highest chance of success, the rate was 30% for a cycle using fresh eggs and 27% for a cycle using frozen eggs.

 The report also found that the one in 10 fertility treatment births are for twins or triplets, down from 24% in 2008.